KevinAst/dmrst/pkgs/server/src/auth.md

    This is where deviceIdFull comes into play:
    `deviceIdFull = deviceId + clientAccessIP`

-   The authentication process retains all the clientIP addresses that a user authenticates on.
+   The authentication process persistently retains all the clientIP addresses that a user authenticates on.
 Only those IP addresses are allowed for auto-authentication (i.e. auto sign-in at app startup).

    This means that when a user accesses the app from a different location (a different WiFi router / IP address), they will